ColumbusGoClub/ColumbusGoClub.github.io/README.md

 - [x] minify java and css (Devin using Atom.io with package which automatically minifies .css and .js files when saving)
 - [x] create some sort of navigation page that has links that I can use to navigate to all these hidden pages
 - [ ] properly set meta tags for SEO
-- [ ] apply best practices for SEO
+- [ ] learn and apply best practices for SEO
+- [ ] change img to assets? (seems like it might be a common thing)

 ### index.html
 - [ ] Integrate or Redo index page with bootstrap (to make mobile friendly)